sxsw/rfm/README.md

 	   :parent           => 'Rfm::Config'                 # the parent configuration object of the current configuration object, as string
 	   :file_name        => 'rfm.yml                      # name of configuration file to load yaml from
-	   :file_path        => ['', 'config/']               # array of additional file paths to look for configuration file :parser           => :ox                           # Prefferred XML parser (you must require the parsing gem, or specify it in your gemfile)
+	   :file_path        => ['', 'config/']               # array of additional file paths to look for configuration file :parser                                            # Prefferred XML parser (you must also require the parsing gem, or specify it in your gemfile).
+Can be :libxml, :nokogiri, :ox, :rexml.
 	   :ignore_bad_data  => nil                           # Instruct Rfm to ignore data mismatch errors when loading a resultset